About Vauxhall Road

 At Jarman park (all free parking, set your satnav for Jarman Way) there is:

-"Leisureworld" featuring an Empire Cinema and newly opened restaurants Frankie & Benny's, Nandos, Coast to Coast, Chiquitos, Hungry Horse, Bella Italia
+"Leisureworld" featuring an Cineworld Cinema and restaurants Frankie & Benny's, Nandos, Chiquitos, Hungry Horse, Bella Italia

 the XC Centre next door has skating/BMXing, rock climbing and caving.
 Just over the road there's a large Tesco